ngrnv/eq-coding-task/README.md

 ### Highlights

-* Uses ng-zorro library, new for me at this moments
+* Uses ng-zorro library, new for me at this moment
 * GenericGrid class for ng-zorro grids
 * Uses updated backend mock implementation in project's `./mock-backend` folder